 THEREFORE, it was ordered the approval that should the legislation filed with the 88th Legislature to create Stephen F. Austin State University, a member of The University of Texas System become law, and SACSCOC approve the change in governance at its June 2023 meeting, the Board of Regents grant the president the authority to suspend university policies as needed and take any lawful action necessary to manage the university from April 26, 2023 through June 30, 2023 or on such date as management and control of the university is transferred to the board of regents of The University of Texas System.
-This authority will automatically terminate once management and control of the university are transferred to the board of regents of The University of Texas System.
+This authority will automatically terminate once management and control of the university of Texas System.